robrich/kubernetes-hands-on-workshop/10-A-bigger-site/start/README.md

 4. Modify the `backend` folder's `deployment.yaml` to specify `replicas: 1`.

    **Note:** The code has a static list of all the votes (pretending to be a database), so we only want one of them.
-If we were doing this for real, we'd store this data in an external database, and ramp the replicas up to at least 3 for high availability.
+If we were doing this for real, we'd store this data in an external database, and ramp the backend replicas up to at least 3 for high availability.

 5. Modify other references in both backend files, renaming everything from `frontend` to `backend`.

-**Note**: The backend service should be `name: backend`, not ~~`backend-service`~~.
+6. In `service.yaml`, rename `backend-service` to `backend`.

    The service name is the DNS entry for other pods to consume.
 In `frontend`'s source code in `routes/index.js` it specifies `http://backend:5000`.
 The frontend is able to resolve this URL to the backend because the backend service is named `backend`.

 Schedule all the things